soi-20/brains/README.md

 * Information layer3: [Brains](https://github.com/functionalflow/brains/tree/master/_posts)

-If you want to check the flow real-time(Warning: maybe too many notifications for normal people), you can Snap(add: allenleein) me.
+If you want to check the flow real-time(Warning: maybe too many notifications for normal people), you can Snap(add: allenleein) me your email.

 All the contributions (Github/Slack) will be merged on [Brains](https://functionalflow.github.io/brains/).